 No, you do not need to register your DBA (Doing Business As) name in Idaho with the Internal Revenue Service (IRS).
 The registration of a DBA is typically done at the state or local level, depending on the specific regulations of Idaho.
 The IRS is not involved in the DBA registration process.

-However, once your DBA is registered in Idaho, you may need to obtain an Employer Identification Number (EIN) from the IRS if your business has employees, operates as a corporation or partnership, or meets certain tax-filing requirements.
+However, once your DBA is registered in Idaho, you may need to obtain an Employer Identification Number (EIN) in Idaho from the IRS if your business has employees, operates as a corporation or partnership, or meets certain tax-filing requirements.

 Do I need to file for a DBA if I already have Idaho Registered Business Name?